yunfengdiao/Skeleton-Robustness-Benchmark/README.md

 2. The hdm05 checkpoints we used in our experiments can be downloaded from [BaiduNetdisk link](https://pan.baidu.com/s/1HLtNmDoaFY5mUPbJdefvQQ?pwd=5d9c)

+3. The complete checkpoints will be available soon...

 ## Usage
 The detailed benchmark setting are available in "TASAR: Transfer-based Attack on Skeletal Action Recognition".
 The complete usage is as follows: